Academic year: The time during which an educational institution holds classes.

 Satisfactory Academic Progress (SAP): The academic standard, as determined by Missouri S&T, in compliance with federal regulations that a student must meet to continue receiving financial aid.
 See our policies and procedures for more information.

-Scholarships: A form of financial aid that does not have to be repaid.
+Scholarships: A form of financial aid (Gift Aid) that does not have to be repaid.
 Scholarships are often restricted to students in specific courses of study or with academic, athletic or artistic talent.
 Schools, non-profit organizations and private entities award scholarships.

 Selective Service Registration: Males (and students who were born male) ages 18 to 25 must register for the military draft in order to qualify for federal financial aid.

 Student Aid Report (SAR): The notification to the student of the results of processing the FAFSA.

 Taxable Income: Income earned from wages, salaries, and tips, as well as interest income, dividend income, business or farm profits, and rental or property income.